 The Dobok instills pride and self-confidence for practitioner who wear it.
-The Dobok, and its color belts, identifies the degree of skill and cultural education attained.
-The Dobok symbolizes the heritage and traditions of Taekwondo.
-Grades and degrees indicated by the color of the belt create incentive and preserve humility.
+The Dobok, and its colour belts, identifies the degree of skill and cultural education attained.
+The Dobok symbolises the heritage and traditions of Taekwondo.
+Grades and degrees indicated by the colour of the belt create incentive and preserve humility.
 Hence, it must be kept clean and in good repair to project the right image.
 Soiled, creased and ostentatiously decorated uniforms are not consistent to the discipline of the sport.

 While dirty uniforms are unhygienic, crumpled ones reflect laziness and indifference.
 Uniforms with all kinds of decorations are not normally associated with humility.

 The pants are fitted loosely and comfortably to provide free movement.
 The length extends to the ankle.
 The colour of the pants is also white.
 White for the upper garment and pants signifies purity.

 The belt, about 4cm in width and long enough to go round the body twice, is wrapped about the waist and knotted in front.
 The two ends of the belt are about the middle of the thigh.
 It’s colour indicates the level of proficiency reached by the practitioner.

 Although the belt system has changed slightly over the year, the STF has decided to stick to what was recommended by the Technical Committee after their study mission in various Asian countries in 1982.

 In Singapore, members are required to observe the following rules on uniform attachments and design.